jouni/j-elements/docs/pages/theme/tokens.md

 <render-props>

 `--color`
 Default text color.
-Should have at least 7:1 contrast ratio on top of all backgrounds.
+Should have at least 7:1 contrast ratio on top of all non-UI backgrounds.

 `--color-low-contrast`
 Low contrast text color.
 Use, for example, for secondary text elements.
-Should have at least 4.5:1 contrast ratio on top of all the backgrounds.
+Should have at least 4.5:1 contrast ratio on top of all non-UI backgrounds.

 `--color-high-contrast`
 High contrast text color.
 Use, for example, for heading text elements.